 We seek to give back to those in need love the world through mission trips and opportunities which involve assistance, service and support in other countries.
-We visited Upala, Costa Rica in July of 2018 and plan to return in the summer of 2019.
+We visited Upala, Costa Rica in July of 2018 and in July of 2019.
 Below is a testimony from Amber Hatfield, member of St. John’s Baptist Church, who attended the 2018 missions trip in Costa Rica:

 The Bible places great emphasis on love.
 The word “love” appears hundreds of times through the bible.
 God tells us not only how much He loves us but how we are to love others like Jesus does.
 While in Costa Rica it did not take me long to see the connections between love and humility.
 Love is impossible without humility.

 I really thought I knew how to be humble and I do for the most part.
 To learn how to let our own happiness be less important than the joy and happiness of others is Pastor Omar and his church.